ahmados/renju/README.md

 Renju Project

 ## worksrc

 labs needed to create renju bot

+### needed at least python3 and tkinter
-you can play gui renju in notsointro.ipynb
+you can play gui renju in tkinter_0.py or notsointro.ipynb

 ## renjubot